What is PBIS?

 Indian Springs’ Bulletin Board Channel (I.S.E.
 TV)

 Do you want to see the latest PBIS news?
-Check out Indian Springs’ Bulletin Board Channel that is broadcast on the television by the office.
+Check out Indian Springs’ Bulletin Board Channel, which is broadcast on the television by the office.
 Here you can see information regarding upcoming events, current Self Managers, YYP (Youth Yoga Project) mindfulness reminders, Staff Trivia, and other fun things that are happening at Indian Springs Elementary!PBIS Committee Members